Dwarf Rock Lily

 Light Requirements

-Grows best in partial shade but will tolerate full sun if the soil is kept consistently moist.
+Grows best in partial shade to full sun with consistent moisture.

 Water Requirements